-[To accompany H. R. 12289.]
+[To accompany bill H. R. 2527.]

-The Committee on Indian Affairs, to whom was referred House bill

-12289, beg leave to report:
+The Committee on Indian Affairs, to whom was referred House bill 2527, beg leave to report:

-A bill similar to this passed the first session of the present Congress and also the Fiftieth Congress, but failed to become law for want of the approval of the President, in both instances reaching too late in the session to be considered by him.
-(See H. R. 7924, Fiftieth Congress, and H. R. 2527, Fifty-first Congress, first session)
+A bill similar to this passed the Fiftieth Congress, and was presented to the President February 27, 1889, and failed to become law for want of his approval.
+(See bill H. R. 7924, Fiftieth Congress.)
+The Committee on Indian Affairs, in the House of Representatives,

-The Committee on Indian Affairs of the House of Representatives, Fiftieth Congress, submitted a report thereon, which this committee adopts as their report and appends hereto.
+The Committee on Indian Affairs, in the House of Representatives, Fiftieth Congress, submitted a report thereon which this committee adopts as their report and appends hereto.